GrossDesignCo/concordance-app-poc/public/scripture/jonah/jonah-4/jonah-4.englishNatural.md

 and it fumed angrily to him.

 And he prayed to He-Who-Is and said,
-"Please He-Who-Is, was not this my word until I was over my soil?
+"Please He-Who-Is, was not this my word until I was over my earth?
 So moreover I preceded to flee to Gold-Stone (Tarshish), that I knew that you are God gracious and compassionate, long of nostrils and great of steadfast-love